waowave/esphome-stream-server/README.md

 Stream server for ESPHome
 =========================
+this is fork of https://github.com/oxan/esphome-stream-server forked just for security reasons.

 Custom component for ESPHome to expose a UART stream over WiFi or Ethernet.
 Can be used as a serial-to-wifi bridge as known from ESPLink or ser2net by using ESPHome.